Orthopaedic Hospitals

 SURGERIES

-Hip dysplasia is the medical term for a hip socket that doesn't fully cover the ball portion of the upper thighbone.
-This allows the hip joint to become partially or completely dislocated.
-Most people with hip dysplasia are born with the condition.
-Hip dysplasia can damage the cartilage, the tissue that cushions these bones in the joint.
-It can also cause pain and issues, ranging from an unstable joint to dislocation (the bone slides out of place in the joint).
-About 1 of every 1,000 babies is born with hip dysplasia.
-Girls and firstborn children are more likely to have the condition.
-It can occur in either hip, but is more common on the left side.
+Hip dysplasia is a condition where the hip socket does not fully cover the ball portion of the upper thighbone, causing the hip joint to become partially or completely dislocated.
+Most cases are congenital, meaning they are present at birth.
+This condition can damage the cartilage that cushions the bones in the joint, leading to pain and instability.
+About 1 in every 1,000 babies is born with hip dysplasia, and it is more common in girls and firstborn children.
+It can affect either hip but is more frequently seen on the left side.

 Dr Yashwardhan Jaiswal